About gingivitis or gum disease

 A common sign of gingivitis is bleeding gums, especially while brushing or flossing teeth.

-Other symptoms can include red, swollen or tender gums, or bad breath.
+Other symptoms can include red, swollen or tender gums and bad breath.

-If your child has signs of being generally unwell, like a fever or facial swelling, and you think these might be because of dental problems, see your GP or go to a hospital emergency department straight away.
+If your child has signs of being generally unwell, like a fever or facial swelling and you think these might be because of dental problems, see your dentist or GP or go to a hospital emergency department straight away.

-Dentists can usually treat gingivitis by cleaning your child’s teeth to remove plaque and tartar around the gums.
+If the gingivitis doesn’t go away, your child needs to see a dentist.
+Dentists can usually treat gingivitis by removing plaque and tartar from around the gums.